vhcd/vhcd.github.io/_posts/2021-05-27-why-not-carla.md

 Instead of relying on a Python API, CARLA could have used Unreal's native Editor for user interaction, adding some [Editor Utilities](https://docs.unrealengine.com/en-US/ProductionPipelines/ScriptingAndAutomation/index.html) to make things even easier and more intuitive for car-related simulation.

-They could have added multiple standalone Unreal Engine plugins for automotive standards.
+They could have added multiple Unreal Engine plugins for automotive standards.
 First, related to scene and scenario, such as [OpenDRIVE](https://www.asam.net/standards/detail/opendrive/) or [OpenSCENARIO](https://www.asam.net/standards/detail/openscenario/), which they support in their Python API.
 But also related to the simulation itself, such as [OSI](https://opensimulationinterface.github.io/osi-documentation/index.html), [DDS](https://www.omg.org/omg-dds-portal/) or [FMI](https://fmi-standard.org/).

 All those standards could also have been implemented in Python (some implementations already exist), which would have resulted in the same required behaviour: everything can be done from a single Python script.
 Except it would have been much more modular and standardized, allowing all implemented components to be re-used beyond CARLA.
 For example, Python scripts would work in a similar fashion with other simulation tool implementing the same standards (e.g. Unity, [VIRES VTD](https://vires.mscsoftware.com/)).
 On the other side, the resulting simulation platform could load and simulate anything using those standards, instead of realying on a single Python API.